mandana-mazaheri/COMP6971-CONP-concordia/README.md

 ## Get dataset

-Firstly, you need to run `conp-dataset_instullation.py`on your system to have the whole instulled conp-dataset.
+Firstly, you need to run `conp-dataset_installation.py`on your system to have the whole installed conp-dataset.

 **On windows run it in Git Bash, it takes time**

 ---

-### Instullation:
+### Installation:

 1. Install [datalad](https://handbook.datalad.org/en/latest/intro/installation.html), in this installation you should install Git, and git-annex.